fommil/fpmortals/manuscript/wip.md

 ~~~~~~~~

 The `join` may be familiar if you have ever used `flatten` in the
-stdlib, it takes nested contexts and squashes then into one.
+stdlib, it takes nested contexts and squashes them into one.

 Although not necessarily implemented as such, we can think of `bind`
 as being a `Functor.map` followed by `join`